actions-on-google/actions-builder-canvas-nodejs/README.md

 #### Actions Console
 1. From the [Actions on Google Console](https://console.actions.google.com/), **New project** > **Create project** > under **What kind of Action do you want to build?** > **Game** > **Blank project for smart display**

+#### Firebase Hosting Deployment
+1. Run `firebase deploy --project {PROJECT_ID} --only hosting` to deploy the web app to Firebase Hosting
+   + To find your Project ID: In the Actions Console console for your project, navigate to ⋮ > Project settings > Project ID.

+#### Fulfillment setup
+1. Navigate to `sdk/webhooks/ActionsOnGoogleFulfillment/index.js`, and replace the place holder string `https://PROJECT_ID.web.app` of the `CANVAS_URL` variable with the URL to your own web app.

 #### Actions CLI
 1. Install the [Actions CLI](https://developers.google.com/assistant/actionssdk/gactions)
 1. Navigate to `sdk/settings/settings.yaml`, and replace `<PROJECT_ID>` with your project ID